scheeloong/scheeloong.github.io/_contents/02-research.md

 * Natural Language Processing: How do machines read?
 * Computer Vision: How do machines see?
 * Speech Processing: How do machines hear?
 * Robotics: How do machines move?
-How do machines know localize to know where it is in the world?
+How do machines localize itself to know where it is in the world?
 * Constraint Satisfaction Problem: How do machines plan?
 * Knowledge Representation: How do machines represent knowledge and logically reason from it?
 * Computer Graphics: How do machines imagine?
 Inverse of Computer Vision (opposite of seeing)